Guide

 Always on

-No need to open an app or keep your phone screen on.
-A dedicated aviation desk display runs continuously - your window to the skies above you, whenever you glance over.
+No need to open an app or keep your phone screen active.
+A dedicated aviation desk display runs continuously - your window to the skies above, whenever you glance over.

 Glanceable

 See the time and live aircraft at a glance.
 No tapping, swiping, or ad interruptions.
-A proper flight tracker display is designed to sit on your desk and deliver information instantly.
+A proper flight tracker display is designed to deliver information instantly.

 An aviation desk display is a premium focal point - not a phone you put down.
-Built for desks and shelves, it doubles as a clock and a conversation starter for any aviation enthusiast.
+Built for desks and shelves, it doubles as a clock and a conversation starter.

 Who uses flight tracker displays?